stonepreston/jetson-nano-keras-inferencing/README.md

 # Building the Keras Model

-The following steps are taken from [here](https://www.dlology.com/blog/how-to-run-keras-model-on-jetson-nano/) and are outline below.
+The following steps are taken from [here](https://www.dlology.com/blog/how-to-run-keras-model-on-jetson-nano/) and are outlined below.

 ## Google Colaboratory